-Immigration is a top priority because of the impact it has on services, on your schools, your hospitals, your doctors, your dentists, housing... it has such an impact on your infrastructure.
+Immigration is a top priority because of the impact it has on services, so schools, hospitals, your doctors, your dentists, housing... it has such an impact on your infrastructure.
 And that's the thing [Nigel Farage] says he calls out the elephant in the room, doesn't he?
 Whereas politicians for many years have shied away from it.
 Jill, Local Authority Worker, Doncaster